 However, most contentions are not successful.
-You can't just contest a will because you want to — you need to have a legal basis for your claim.
-And you may only have standing if you're named in the will already, were named in a previous will of the decedent, or would have been eligible to inherit property had a will not existed.
+You can't just contest a will because you want to — you need to have legal grounds for your claim, like an invalid will, and you may only have standing if you're named in the will already, were named in a previous will of the decedent, or would have been eligible to inherit property had a will not existed.

 The following people - "interested parties" - have standing to contest the will:

 Beneficiaries named in a previous will, who were written out of the most recent version of will, or whose share of the estate was significantly decreased by the newest will